next-translate

 Downloading translations with namespaces for next-translate

-next-translates works with files in single-language-json file format that keep translations in a simple key-value format, so you can use interpolation and pluralization directly in the translations.
+next-translates works with files with single language JSON file format that keep translations in a simple key-value format, so you can use interpolation and pluralization directly in the translations.

 {